Skip to content

 groupBy

-The groupBy method is one of the advanced methods in MyBatis-Plus for constructing query conditions, used to set grouping conditions for query results.
+The groupBy method is one of the advanced methods in MyBatis-Plus for building query conditions.
+It is used to set grouping conditions for query results.
 By specifying one or more fields, the groupBy method generates the GROUP BY clause in the SQL statement.

 Scope of Use